lucasLiaot/lucasLiaot/README.md

 This continuous focus on vocal treatment has led me to study and experiment with different approaches to vocal processing — technically and creatively, treating the voice not just as a sound source, but as a narrative and emotional carrier.

+## Sound Design Practice
+Beyond music production, I work actively in sound design, creating sonic experiences through a combination of **original recordings**, **Foley**, and **carefully curated sound libraries**.
+I enjoy building sounds from the ground up — recording physical actions, manipulating textures, layering elements, and shaping them with effects to achieve specific emotional or narrative results.

+My approach to sound design emphasizes:
+- Attention to micro‑details
+- Creative use of effects and modulation
+- Spatial awareness and movement
+- Blending organic and synthetic elements
+- Crafting sounds that support storytelling and immersion

+Whether designing FX, environmental textures, or character‑driven sounds, I aim to create audio that feels intentional, expressive and integrated with the visual or interactive context.

 ## Creative & Technical Approach
 My background combines structured audio engineering practice with a creative mindset.
 I enjoy working at the intersection of technology, art and perception, constantly searching for new ways to refine sound and expand its expressive possibilities.